DioxusLabs/docsite/docs-src/0.4/en/guide/your_first_component.md

 Just like you can pass arguments to a function or attributes to an element, you can pass props to a component that customize its behavior!

-We can define arguments that components can take when they are rendered (called `Props`) by adding the `#[inline_props]` macro before our function definition and adding extra function arguments.
+We can define arguments that components can take when they are rendered (called `Props`) by adding the `#[component]` macro before our function definition and adding extra function arguments.

 Currently, our `StoryListing` component always renders the same story.
 We can modify it to accept a story to render as a prop.